Dogma (film): Locations

-Principal filming took place from April to June 1998.
+Principal filming took place from March to June 1998.
 The triplets' attack on John Doe Jersey was filmed on the boardwalk in Asbury Park, New Jersey; all other scenes were shot in and around Pittsburgh, Pennsylvania.
 The Mexican restaurant in which Metatron explains Bethany's mission was the Franklin Inn in Franklin Park, north of Pittsburgh.
 Serendipity's pole dance and the Golgothan confrontation took place at the Park View Cafe (since renamed Crazy Mocha and later Yinz Coffee) on East North Avenue in Pittsburgh.
 The heroes plan their final strategy in the Grand Concourse Restaurant in the restored Pittsburgh and Lake Erie Railroad Station.
 St Michael's Church, site of the apocalyptic climax, is the Saints Peter and Paul Church—currently vacant—in East Liberty.

 Casting

 Jason Lee was initially attached to play Loki.
 When that role went to Matt Damon, due to his onscreen chemistry with Affleck in Good Will Hunting, Lee received the Azrael role due to scheduling conflicts with filming Mumford.
 Smith envisioned Samuel L. Jackson as Rufus, but was convinced to hire Chris Rock after meeting him.
 Alan Rickman was recruited to play Metatron.
 Albert Brooks was offered the role of Cardinal Glick, but turned it down.
+Emma Thompson was originally attached to play God, but had to withdraw when she became pregnant.
+Smith — a fan of The X-Files — offered the role of Bethany to Gillian Anderson, but "heard back that she really hated it."

 Critics expressed surprise at the film's eclectic casting, which Smith said was done deliberately to emphasize contrasts between characters — Rickman as the powerful Metatron, for example, opposite Mewes as the hopelessly verbose stoner Jay, "... a Shakespearean trained actor of the highest order next to a dude from New Jersey."
 Smith warned Mewes that he would have to take his acting to a higher level.
 "I really impressed upon him that he had to be prepared for this movie.
 'There are real actors in this one,' we kept telling him."
 In response, Mewes memorized not only his own dialogue but the entire screenplay, because he "didn't want to piss off that Rickman dude".